ahw/vim-hooks/README.md

 Upcoming features
 -----------------
-- Support filtering the hook scripts by filename extension or entire filename.
-Might want to modify the hook script naming scheme.
-For example, `.bufwritepost.scss.vimhook` would only be executed when `*.scss` files are changed. `styles.scss.bufwritepost.vimhook` or `.styles.scss.vimhook` would only be executed when `BufWritePost` was fired while editing `styles.scss`.
 - Support wildcard event names so that we don't have to symlink the vim-hook scripts.
-- Come up with a way to write files without triggering the vimhook scripts.
+- Come up with a way to write files without triggering the VimHook scripts.
   Like sometimes you're just editing the README of your project and don't really want to trigger all those hooks.
-- Always search a global vimhook script location in addition to the current working directory (e.g., `~/.vimhooks/`)
+- Asynchronous execution of hook files.